ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - There are two notebooks:
   - `TouchTerrain_standalone_jupyter_notebook.ipynb`: This is the standard notebook and requires jupyter and Python knowledge
   - `TouchTerrain_jupyter_for_starters.ipynb`: __This notebook is recommended for beginners__.
 It is somewhat simplified and explains a lot of details that will hopefully be useful for those with little to no jupyter experience.
+  - The other notebooks ending in binder and colab are not meant to be run in docker as the do some setup stuff needed for binder/colab.
 - Note: Before you start you might want to make a copy of the original notebook and work on the copy instead.

 - Click on the notebook (.ipynb file) to run it.
 - Read the instructions (ignore anything with install as you have everything already installed)
 - You MUST run `ee.Authenticate()` at least once to access online DEM data or the interactive in-cell map `geemap`.
-You will need a Google account but once you've create the keyfile, you can comment `ee.Autheticate()` out again.
+You can ignore this if you only want to process raster DEM data.
+Look at EarthEngine_authentication_guide.md You will need a Google account to set up a EarthEngine project to generate a token that you can use to create a keyfile.

-- You can use `geemap` to digitize your printarea and  `k3d` to preview your STL, no need to install them via pip
+- You can use `geemap` to digitize your printarea and  `k3d` to preview your STL (Dec.
+8, 2022: this may not work anymore ...)
 - If you want to stop the jupyter server, hit Control-c and then y.
 This will return you to the container terminal.
 Use `./run_touchterrain.sh` to start the server again.

 #### Workflow tips